BatetDev/batetdev.github.io/src/content/projects/project-1.md

 npm run dev
 ```

-"The oldest and strongest emotion of mankind is fear,
+> The oldest and strongest emotion of mankind is fear,
-and the oldest and strongest kind of fear is fear of the unknown."
+> and the oldest and strongest kind of fear is fear of the unknown.

-— H.P.
-Lovecraft (and possibly your weather forecaster)
+<span class="block text-right italic">— H.P.
+Lovecraft</span>